Not yet registered? Create a OverBlog!

 In emerald cut diamonds, the flaws in the gemstone are more visible, and it is easy to notice if the stone has been poorly cut.
 If you buy a low-grade emerald cut diamond, you do not have to be a professional jeweller to notice that it is low grade or that the cut is bad.
 Affordable prices Fortunately, emerald cut diamonds are more affordable than the traditional round brilliant cut diamonds or even other diamond cuts.
 Even a large emerald cut diamond is generally much cheaper, than a round brilliant cut diamond of the same weight.
 To put it simply, if you buy an emerald cut engagement ring, you can afford a bigger diamond.
 However, you must always buy the highest grade that you can afford.

-A buyer's guide to vintage wedding rings
+A guide to buying Tiffany wedding rings

-A buyer's guide to vintage wedding rings
+A guide to buying tiffany wedding rings